Robertof/nixos-docker-sd-image-builder/README.md

     - build the image
     - copy the image to `/build` as `root` (shared volume)
     - notify `cleanup-qemu` via a simple `nc` call
-  - last but not least, `cleanup-qemu` will also be started concurrently (with privileges), and it
+  - last but not least, if emulation is required, `cleanup-qemu` will also be started concurrently (with privileges), and it will:
-    will:
     - listen on TCP port `11111` and wait until `build-nixos` connects and unlocks the process
     - after that happens, it will remove `binfmt_misc` handlers that start with `qemu` and leave the system clean